If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

-Talking to anyone for the first time can be tough, and doing it with someone you like is even worse.
-But you can put yourself out there by following the four steps below, and start reeling in the catch.
+Talking to anyone for the first time can be intimidating, and doing it with someone you find attractive is even more challenging.

 Step 1: Get Yourself in the Mood